Embedded entities#

 The following constraints should be satisfied for each embedded entity defined in a model:

-• When a bidirectional relationship is used, the arity of the relationship towards the embedding entity should be 1.
+When a bidirectional relationship is used, the arity of the relationship towards the embedding entity should be 0 or 1.

 The following code snippet gives an example of a bidirectional relationship to an embedded entity.
 Note that the name of the relationship to the embedding entity starts with an underscore as required by the above-mentioned constraints: